Fire, Drought, Beetles, and Birds

 FeederWatchers notice the impact of natural disasters on jays and nutcrackers

-As wildfires raged through California last autumn, the flames threatened the livelihoods of people, as well as the birds and other wildlife that resided on the dry, forested hillsides.
+As wildfires raged through California in the fall of 2003, the flames threatened the livelihoods of people as well as the birds and other wildlife that resided on the dry, forested hillsides.
 The difficult challenge for the birds dispersing from burning forests was to find adequate habitat elsewhere in which to live.
 Where did the birds go?
 How have their populations been affected?
-As in past natural disasters, citizen scientists can help us answer these questions.
+As in past natural disasters, citizen scientists helped answer these questions.

 The three species inhabit coniferous woodlands, where their life cycles are interwoven with those of the pines.
 A single Clark’s Nutcracker caches as many as 98,000 seeds to store for one winter.
 A flock of 250 Pinyon Jays stores some 4.5 million pine seeds in autumn, when seeds are plentiful.
 Steller’s Jays have a more varied diet but they also cache and consume pine seeds.
 In return, the birds help disperse seeds and regenerate forests in burned areas.
 Forgotten caches grow into new trees, often in clusters where the seeds had been hidden together.
 When the forests mature, the jays and nutcrackers harvest the seeds they need to survive winter and feed their young.
 When crops fail, jays and nutcrackers irrupt in large numbers in search of food.

 Searching for food after fires